bmndc/nokia-leo/README.md

 		- [Manual patching with Android Image Kitchen](#manual-patching-with-android-image-kitchen)
 	- [Part 4: Flashing the modified boot partition](#part-4-flashing-the-modified-boot-partition)
 - [External links](#external-links)

-In late 2020, amid the [COVID-19 pandemic] outbreak and the need for people to stay connected during lockdown, HMD Global quietly introduced the new Nokia 6300 4G with KaiOS 2.5.4.
-Following the successful relaunch of the retro 2720 Flip and 800 Tough, the new phone packs the modern features of 4G LTE, Wi-Fi and social apps in a tiny footprint, whilst inheriting the classic candy-bar design of the original Nokia 6300.
-It was [one of the most affordable phones] the company had ever priced in its KaiOS lineup at €49/$69.99.

-I decided to purchase an used 6300 4G in mid-May 2022 as the phone gained popularity (and [hatred reputation for its performance]) within the community, despite already having the 2720 Flip and Cyan's advise against buying another crap.
-Nevertheless, this drew me further into the rabbit hole of KaiOS; I was impressed at first by the compact design, more vibrant 24-bit screen... and then amazed with how the phone strikes the balance between being [fully-featured yet still developer-friendly].
-As such, I've compiled this note as a result of my almost 2-year experience with this phone, so you can decide whether my buying decision was worth it or not.

 ## Don't buy a counterfeit
 Here's the funny thing: it's easier to get a genuine version of the original Nokia 6300 than its rebranded version.
 On eBay, Shopee and [other online shopping sites], you may see hundreds of listings of used 6300 4G in various conditions.
 While the listings seem to look identical, many of those are NOT genuine but are knock-offs with [terrible build quality] and user experience.
 Do keep an eye on those: